 In 2009, this 30-block stretch along the Harlem River was rezoned to allow for residential and commercial development, provide access to the waterfront, increase open space, retain light industrial development, and promote new community facilities.
 This rezoning included the mapping of parkland between E. 144th and 146th Streets.
 It also included the Waterfront Access Plan, which requires developers to provide a continuous, publicly accessible walkway along the waterfront.

-In the 2015 State of the City address, Mayor de Blasio announced a $194 million infrastructure investment to further the goals of the rezoning.
+In the 2015 State of the City address, the mayor announced a $194 million infrastructure investment to further the goals of the rezoning.
 Following this announcement, NYCEDC worked with other City agencies and the community to develop a comprehensive strategy for this investment.
 This strategy builds on the neighborhood’s assets and strengthens infrastructure to create jobs, support housing, and promote connections within the neighborhood to the waterfront and new open spaces.
 The Lower Concourse Infrastructure Investment Strategy consists of these key projects:

 - Bronx Point, a mixed-use development sited on the Harlem River waterfront

 - New 2.3-acre park on the Harlem River waterfront

 Bronx Point is a dynamic, mixed-use development that will transform this long vacant site with affordable housing, community and cultural facilities, retail, and waterfront open space.
 This development will be delivered in two phases.